 This uphill battle is only getting steeper.
 Why?
 Two words: Digital Transformation.

-Microsoft recently released a white paper on “transforming retail for the digital age” that describes the new capabilities retailers require if they hope to remain competitive in the market.
+Microsoft has been a major driver for “transforming retail for the digital age”, describing the new capabilities retailers require if they hope to remain competitive in the market.
 In this post, we’ll highlight some key points and show where a digital asset management (DAM) solution fits into this fight to drive customer experience, and ultimately, sales.

 Digital Transformation in the Retail Space